DCC-EX/mkdocs-test/docs/support/support.md

 ### Serial console logs

-Serial console logs can also be referred to as "startup logs", and using EX-Installer's Device Monitor is the simplest method to obtain these.

 --8<-- "snippets/ex-installer/startup-logs.md"

 Once you have saved the serial console logs, you can upload them in Discord using the "Upload a file" option when clicking the `+` button.